Aganetha Dyck: Career

 Dyck's early work is described as transforming domestic processes into fine art, thereby validating activities that are traditionally considered feminine.
 In her early work, Dyck used household materials such as buttons, wool fabrics, and cigarettes.
 Close Knit, completed between 1975 - 1981, took inspiration from a dryer accident with a piece made of wool.
 Various pieces of wool clothing were then intentionally shrunk for this work.
 A 1984 Winnipeg Art Gallery exhibition of Dyck's work featured several hundred jars of buttons prepared and cooked using different culinary techniques.

-Dyck was trained to crochet in the Salish style by a weaver in Prince Albert.
 After accidentally felting some of her woven work, she began to design felt sculptures, such as Close Knit ((1975‑1981)), Skirt Issue (1981) and Forest (1975‑1981), as well as sculptures that combined felt art with found objects, such as 23 Suitcases (1981).

-Dyck is best known for her work with honeybees, which began in 1989 when she rented beehives, and is described by her as a collaboration.
+Dyck is best known for her work with honeybees, which began in 1989 when she rented beehives, and was described by her as a collaboration.
 She was inspired when she came across a store sign made out of honeycomb.
-Dyck places objects into beehives, or beehives into objects, and allows insects to build honeycomb on the objects, sometimes over the course of years.
+Dyck placed objects into beehives, or beehives into objects, and allowed the insects to build honeycombs on the objects, sometimes over the course of years.
 This work is considered to be exemplified by Glass Dress: Lady in Waiting (1992‑1998), currently held at the National Gallery of Canada.
 The work took 10 beekeeping seasons to create.
-Another collaboration with bees is Hockey Night in Canada (1995 - 2000) where various pieces of sports equipment are turned into beehives.
-(Her work with honeybees has drawn attention from the press, and Dyck has been featured in the CBC television show The Nature of Things, with David Suzuki.
-Dyck has collaborated with beekeepers and entomologists in making her sculptures.
-In addition to appreciating the beauty of the honeycomb, Dyck hopes that "people will realize the importance of the honeybees' work."
+Another collaboration with bees is Hockey Night in Canada (1995 - 2000) in which various pieces of sports equipment are turned into beehives.
+(Her work with honeybees drew attention from the press, and Dyck was featured in the CBC television show The Nature of Things, with David Suzuki.
+Dyck collaborated with beekeepers and entomologists in making her sculptures.
+In addition to appreciating the beauty of the honeycomb, Dyck hoped that "people will realize the importance of the honeybees' work."